romanmurzac/DrivenPath/chapter_8/README.md

 The streaming data, as per current volume and velocity, will be ingested using Amazon Simple Queue Service.

 #### Create Simple Queue Service
 Navigate to *SQS* service in AWS.
-Select `Create queue` and create a brand new queue.\
+Select `Create queue` and create a brand-new queue.\
 ![Image 8.3](../media/image_8.3.PNG)

 Choose `Standard` for *Type* option.
 Enter `driven_data_queue` for *Name*.
-Setup the *Configuration* options as per image below - 1 minute for visibility, 15 mins for retention and 256 kB for the message size, without delay.\
+Set up the *Configuration* options as per image below - 1 minute for visibility, 15 minutes for retention and 256 kB for the message size, without delay.\
 ![Image 8.4](../media/image_8.4.PNG)

 Choose `Enabled` for *Server side encryption*, `SSE-SQS` for *Encryption key type*.
 Select `Basic` for *Access policy*.
 Specify for send and receive only the specified AWS accounts, IAM users and roles.
 Enter the account number, admin user of the account, and the role that was created above.\